Skip to main content

 I began searching for the project I wanted to participate in, then I had the interviews and meetings with Vicolocorto and Caritas Jesina.
 Eventually, by mid March, I had my tickets to Italy.

 From April to October, I worked at my first two jobs to help my family and save for my future studies.
 During these months, I processed the fact that I had to leave the neighbourhood I had come to adore after four years.
 My family and friends understood that this decision was what I truly wanted and what was best for me.
-Especially in September, I went on an interrail trip thanks to an NGO, as they all recognized how well I coped with being abroad by myself, along with all the stories I brought home and the lessons I learned.
+Especially in September, as I went on an interrail trip thanks to an NGO, they all recognized how well I coped with being abroad by myself, along with all the stories I brought home and the lessons I learned.

 I believe my best advice and the main point of this story is that while there are clear paths to follow in life, many unexpected opportunities can arise from randomness.
 Change begins with your willingness to embrace it.